michaelmacinnis/oh/README.md

 language features.

-At its core, oh is a heavily modified dialect of the Scheme programming language complete with first-class continuations and proper tail recursion.
+At its core, oh is a heavily modified dialect of the Scheme programming language, complete with first-class continuations and proper tail recursion.
 Like early Scheme implementations, oh exposes environments as first-class values.
 Oh extends environments to allow both public and private members and uses these extended first-class environments as the